hanngos/Kotlin/README.md

-These are four small apps written in Kotlin language for Android.
+These are four simple apps written in Kotlin language for Android.

 #### Complex Number Calculator
 The first app is a simple complex number calculator.
 User can input separately the real part and imaginary part of each number, then choose either addition or substraction from a Spinner (drop-down list box).
 The result is being displayed on the Gaussian plane.